Awesome Color Idioms That Will Improve Your English Fluency

 “As white as a ghost”

-Meaning: To describe a person’s face being very pale (white) because of their shock or fear.
+Meaning: To describe a person’s face being very pale (white) because they’re shocked or scared.

 Usage: My friend turned as white as a ghost when she realized there was a stranger standing at her bedroom window.